• Skip to primary navigation

 Rice with Pigeon Peas

-Rice with Pigeon Peas traditionally prepared with a banana leaf in an aluminum pot, referred to in Spanish as a “Caldero”.
+Rice with Pigeon Peas traditionally prepared covered with a banana leaf in an aluminum pot, referred to in Spanish as a “Caldero”.

 skip to recipe